ChemiKhazi/UnityToolbag/README.md

 # UnityToolbag

 This repo is a host for any little Unity scripts I write that are simple and easy for others to leverage.
 Each folder has its own README to explain the usage in more depth than here.
-All scripts are being written with Unity 5.0 and may or may not work in earlier versions.
+All scripts are being written with the latest Unity 5 and may or may not work in earlier versions.

 ## Features